Self-Study: A Spoonful of Knowledge Helps the Medicine Go Down

 Instructor(s)

 Rita attended Loyola University in Maryland for her Bachelor’s and Master’s degrees in Speech-Language Pathology (2001).
 She has worked in multiple clinical settings including acute care, inpatient rehab, outpatient rehab, LTAC, SNF/LTC.
-Rita’s passion dysphagia evaluation and treatment led her to become FEES trained in 2017, and ultimately to join CSP in 2018.
+Rita’s passion dysphagia evaluation and treatment led her to become FEES trained in 2017, and ultimately to join Carolina Speech Pathology, now Patheous Health, in 2018.
 In her spare time, Rita and her husband enjoy hiking, traveling, and scuba diving.
-Disclosures: Rita McMahon has the following financial relationship to disclose: she is a salaried employee of Carolina Speech Pathology, LLC.
+Disclosures: Rita McMahon has the following financial relationship to disclose: she is a salaried employee of Patheous Health, LLC.
 Rita McMahon has no non-financial relationships to disclose.